Climate Action Toolkit

 REBATES & INCENTIVES

-- Bay Area Sunshares: every fall from Sept 1 to Nov 15, you can take advantage of a group discount on solar and battery storage.
+- Bay Area Sunshares: Every fall from Sept 1 to Nov 15, you can take advantage of a group discount on solar and battery storage.
 Subscribe to the Bay Area Sunshares e-mail list to get notified about the next opportunity to receive up to three zero-commitment proposals from their pre-vetted installers - for free!

-- Financing Loans: there are different options for financing home efficiency and solar projects.
+- Financing Loans: There are different options for financing home efficiency and solar projects.
 PACE loans are attached to your home property tax bill.

 Action 6-23.
 Add battery storage to your solar PV and create an energy-independent home